Geoalert/mapflow-docs-en/source/userguides/howto.rst

 Processing with Mapflow – QGIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case you are already used to working with QGIS you need to install the Mapflow plugin.
-You can upload your own GeoTIFF (up to 2 GB).
+You can upload your own GeoTIFF (up to 1 GB, max.
+30000x30000 px.).
 All raster layers currently loaded in your QGIS (1) are visible in the drop-down list (2) and can be selected for upload.
 Open files in the Additional options (3) also adds your item to the tree of QGIS layers.

     .. image:: _static/select_raster_qgis.png